shamca65/consignment/README.md

 # Consignment App

-## To Do
+To Do
+* migrate stuff to stored procedures
+* reporting
+* revisit logging

 Configurables
-    - company name in gritter messages
+* company name in gritter messages
-    - company logo
+* company logo
-    - company name in navbar
+* company name in navbar
-    - theming?
+* theming?